lowagner/home/README.md

 ### Controls

 - WASD to move forward, left, backward, right.
-- Left/Right Click to place different blocks.
+- Left/Right Click to place different block types.
+- 0-9 to select different block types for Left/Right click.
+- Scroll Up/Down to cycle through the block types.
-- Control+Left/Right Click on a block to select it as the Left/Right Click block.
+- Control+Left/Right Click on a block to select it as the Left/Right block type.
 - R to remove a block.
 - Space to jump.
 - Tab to toggle between walking and flying.